dwwatson1/stock-analysis/README.md

 #### Overview

 To complete the analysis of 2017 green energy stock data for Steve and his parents, I need to create a VBA script to loop through the data of the 12 stocks provided.
-I'll refer to the first script as the __original script__ in this section.
+I'll refer to the first script as the [Original_Script](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Original_Script.bas) in this section.
 To meet Steve's expectation of being able to use my model in the future for thousands stocks, I needed to create a more efficient, refactored VBA script.
-I'll refer to the second script as the __refactored script__ in this section.
+I'll refer to the second script as the [Refactored_Script](https://github.com/dwwatson1/stock-analysis/blob/main/Resources/Refactored_Script.bas) in this section.

 #### Process and Results